NodeBB/docs/src/docs/activitypub/visibility.md

 ## Private content

-If the public address is not present in the recipients list, then NodeBB will parse it into a chat message, and add it to a room if available, creating a new chat room if not.
+If the public address is not present in the recipients list, then **NodeBB will parse it into a chat message**, and add it to a room if available, creating a new chat room if not.

 When a new chat room is created, its recipients are the individuals addressed in the received activity.
 Those users are added to the chat room as though they were in the chat.